Welcome to Auckland!

-In this post you’ll learn about getting from Auckland Airport to the city (and getting to Auckland Airport by reversing them).
+In this post you’ll learn about getting from Auckland Airport to the city (and Britomart to Auckland Airport by reversing them).

-We’ll use Britomart, less than 25km away from the airport as the ‘city’ as it’s the main transport hub in the Auckland CBD.
+We’ll use Britomart, less than 25km away from the airport as the ‘city’ as it’s the main transport hub from Auckland Airport to CBD.
 It’s also where the non-private transport options go.

 There are six options to get from Auckland Airport to the city that 90%+ people will use (unless you drive yourself or are getting picked up).

 p.s.
-If you’re going elsewhere and want some help with your transport options email me jub(at) churnewzealand (dot) com.
+If you’re going elsewhere and want some help with your transport options email me jub@churnewzealand.com and I’ll do my best to help.

 TABLE OF CONTENTS